Last weekend we took a lovely, fairly relaxing family trip to the beautiful village of Staithes. Here is what we got up to…

 ***There is also an affiliate link on this post (booking.com) which at no extra cost to you, I may make a commission on any booking you make through this link.***

-So, we set off early on a Friday morning, reaching Staithes around lunchtime, with the trip taking about two hours from Leeds.
-We decided to take more of a scenic route, avoiding the A64 and travelling through quite a few different Yorkshire villages.
+So, we set off early on a Friday morning, reaching Staithes around lunchtime.
+Th trip takes about two hours from Leeds.
+Deciding to take more of a scenic route, avoiding the A64 and travelling through quite a few different Yorkshire villages.
 Lucky for us, the weather was quite good, with a bit of sunshine peaking through the clouds.

-Prior to arriving, we had booked a space in a private car park called Glen Vale rather than relying on the council run one, and for our two-night stay, it only cost £10, which I think is quite a good price.
-Most parking in the village is at the top of a steep hill, with minimal parking for visitors to the village.
-To be honest I wouldn’t want to drive down to the village with the hill being quite steep and the narrow cobbled roads in parts.
+We had booked a space in a private car park called Glen Vale rather than relying on the council run one.
+For our two-night stay, it only cost £10, which I think is quite a good price.
+Most parking in the village is at the top of a steep hill.
+There is minimal parking for visitors in the village.
+To be honest I wouldn’t want to drive down to the village.
+The hill is quite steep and has narrow cobbled roads in parts.

 **Please note that by booking through the link above (affiliate link) I may receive a small amount of commission from booking.com.
 This is at no cost to you**

-We continued along a bit more of a coastal path and were greeted with further views of the coast, including what looked like some sort of waterfall from the side of the cliff.
+We continued along a bit more of a coastal path and were greeted with further views of the coast.
+This included what looked like some sort of waterfall from the side of the cliff.

 We finished the day by returning to the cottage and cooking up something in the little kitchen before heading out for drinks in the three local pubs, choosing the pub next door as the last so we didn’t have far to walk.

-We had a walk along the beach, before making our way through the narrow ‘streets’ of the village before heading on back to the car for our final stop.
+We had a walk along the beach, before making our way through the narrow ‘streets’ of the village and heading on back to the car for our final stop.

 Our final stop was to the seaside town of Whitby, a place I haven’t visited in years.
 We spent a good portion of the afternoon here, arriving about lunchtime (ish), which was ample time to have a little explore, grab a bite to eat and of course a seaside ice cream!

 We walked up the famous 199 steps towards The Abbey, having a look around the grounds but not actually entering the Abbey itself.
 I think it cost around £8 roughly to have a real look around at the Abbey, however, we decided not to do this.
-Whitby was packed full of people compared to where we had just visited in Staithes and Runswick Bay, and you had to move around on the stairs to let those coming down/up pass.
+Packed full of people compared to where we had just visited in Staithes and Runswick Bay, you had to move around on the stairs to let those coming down/up pass.